Linear-quadratic regulator rapidly exploring random tree

-Linear-quadratic regulator rapidly-exploring random tree (LQR-RRT) is a sampling based algorithm for kinodynamic planning.
+Linear-quadratic regulator rapidly exploring random tree (LQR-RRT) is a sampling based algorithm for kinodynamic planning.
 A solver is producing random actions which are forming a funnel in the state space.
 The generated tree is the action sequence which fulfills the cost function.
 The restriction is, that a prediction model, based on differential equations, is available to simulate a physical system.
+The method is an extension of the rapidly exploring random tree, a widely used approach to motion planning.

 Motivation

 The control theory is using differential equations to describe complex physical systems like an inverted pendulum.
 A set of differential equations forms a physics engine which maps the control input to the state space of the system.
 The forward model is able to simulate the given domain.
 For example, if the user pushes a cart to the left, a pendulum mounted on the cart will react with a motion.
 The exact force is determined by newton's laws of motion.

 A solver, for example PID controllers and model predictive control, are able to bring the simulated system into a goal state.
 From an abstract point of view, the problem of controlling a complex physical system is a kinodynamic motion planning problem.
 In contrast to a normal path planning problem, the state space isn't only a 2d map which contains x and y coordinates.
 But a physical underactuated system has much more dimension, e.g. the applied forces, rotating angles and friction to the ground.
 Finding a feasible trajectory in the complex state space is a demanding problem for mathematics.